3.13 Child Protection Medical Examinations including injuries to non-mobile children

 For the purposes of this policy the term medical examination is used.
 This is a holistic assessment by a medical practitioner which should include observation of general physical and emotional health and development and relevant physical examination.

 The objectives of a medical examination are:

-- To identify the child’s health needs;
+- To identify the child’s health needs (physical and emotional);

 - To document clinical findings including injuries and (rarely) taking samples that may be used as evidence in a Police or Children’s Services investigation, relevant to all types of abuse.

 A medical examination is rarely stand-alone evidence that a child has been intentionally harmed and should be undertaken only to decide whether the child needs treatment or as part of a multi-agency assessment.